 Award recipients

 Dr Haryana Dhillon (BSc MA PhD) is a Senior Research Fellow in the School of Psychology at the University of Sydney.
 She co-leads the Survivorship Research Group within the Centre for Medical Psychology and Evidence-based decision-making.
-Haryana is the on the Clinical Oncology Society of Australia Council and Board.
+Haryana is on the Clinical Oncology Society of Australia Council and Board.
 She is Deputy Chair of the Scientific Advisory Committee of the Psycho-Oncology Cooperative Research Group, a member of the Scientific Advisory Committees of the Australasian Lung Trials Group and the Australia New Zealand Urogenitary Trials Group.

 Her research interests are primarily in the areas of psycho-oncology, cancer survivorship, and health literacy.

-Professor Gail Garvey, a Kamilaroi woman from NSW, is currently Professor Indigenous Health Research, School of Public Health, Faculty of Medicine, The University of Queensland.
-Prof Garvey has devoted her career to improving the health, particularly cancer, outcomes of First Nations peoples in Australia and globally.
-Professor Garvey has achieved significant and impactful research outputs during her career focusing predominately on the psychosocial aspects of cancer care and wellbeing of Aboriginal and Torres Strait Islander people, and is committed to embedding research translation into her research projects to ensure research efforts will lead to positive policy and practice change.
+During her career, Prof Garvey has achieved significant and impactful research outputs focusing predominately on the psychosocial aspects of cancer care and wellbeing of Aboriginal and Torres Strait Islander people.
+She is committed to embedding research translation into her projects to ensure her research efforts will lead to positive policy and practice change.

 Clinical Specialist Social Worker, Department of Social Work/Department of Gynaecological Cancer, Westmead Hospital, NSW